 Cotswolds & Hereford Canals

 Not much of these canals remain.
 The Hereford & Gloucester was mostly turned into the bed of the Ledbury & Gloucester Railway in 1881 and is only traceable by LIDAR.
-The Stroudwater (western) section of the Thames & Severn (now officially the Stroudwater, Thames & Severn canal) is navigable but that’s about it.
-The junction between the North Wilts and Wilts & Berks is in Swindon under roads and the Somerset Coal Canal is long gone.
+The Stroudwater section of the Stroudwater, Thames & Severn) is navigable but that’s about it.
+The junction between the North Wilts and Wilts & Berks is in Swindon under roads and the Somerset Coal Canal and Leominster Canal are long gone, the latter difficult to find even with LIDAR.

 Canals covered